grafana/grafana/docs/sources/panels/transform-data/apply-transformation-to-data.md

 1. Click the **Transform** tab.
 1. Click a transformation.

-   A transformation row appear where you configure the transformation options.
-For more information about how to configure a transformation, refer to [Reference: Transformation functions]({{< relref "../reference-transformation-functions.md" >}}).
+   A transformation row appears where you configure the transformation options.
+For more information about how to configure a transformation, refer to [Transformation functions]({{< relref "transformation-functions.md" >}}).

-   For information about available calculations, refer to [Reference: Calculations]({{< relref "../reference-calculation-types.md" >}}).
+   For information about available calculations, refer to [Calculation types]({{< relref "../calculation-types.md" >}}).

 1. To apply another transformation, click **Add transformation**.